stackblitz-labs/pkg.pr.new/README.md

 ```

 > Releasing approved pull requests is the recommended way of having continuous releases.
 This ensures users always install approved and safe packages.

+> [!TIP]
+> For any in-repo branch not yet opened as a pull request, if pkg.pr.new has already run on it, a `@branch-name` tag will link to the latest commit. <br/> Example: http://pkg.pr.new/vite@main

 #### Avoid publishing on tags